FusionFall: Development

-After trying for four years to get the project up, the development started in April 2006.
+After trying four years to have the project greenlit, development on FusionFall started in April 2006.
 Turner Entertainment wanted to take time to plan the business model carefully while searching for a developer at the same time.
 They settled on a Korean studio Grigon Entertainment, due to their art style and sense of humor.
 Some characters were aged up in order to please a wide range of the target audience.
 Unity was decided to be the engine running the game, as the team wanted for people to play even on low-end computers.
 To be easier for the younger players to access the game, it was made to be played in a web-browser.

-A comic prequel, co-written by Matthew Schwartz and Megas XLR co-creator George Krstic, entitled FusionFall: Worlds Collide!!, was passed out during Comic Con '07.
-The comic used to be available on the official website for public viewing and in PDF format for download.
+A comic prequel, FusionFall: Worlds Collide, was co-written by Matthew Schwartz and Megas XLR co-creator George Krstic, and was distributed during Comic Con '07.
+The comic was available on the official website to read and to download as a PDF.
 It covers the events leading up to the start of the game.

-Open beta testing began on November 14, 2008, available to anyone with an account on Cartoon Network's website.
-It ended on November 16, 2008.
-A second beta began on December 5, 2008, and ended on December 7, 2008.
-The third took place during the weekend of December 12, 2008, with a single-day extension on December 19.
-A final beta test started on December 27, 2008, and ran until January 11, 2009.
-All characters created before December 22, 2008, including those of the FusionFall staff, were deleted, but all made on or after December 27, 2008, were carried onto the official release.
+Four periods of open beta testing took place between November 14, 2008 and January 11, 2009, available to anyone with an account on Cartoon Network's website.
+All characters created after December 27, 2008 were not deleted but carried onto the official release.